The Missing Cross to Purity

 in which faith you all please God;

-which faith is the gift of God, and Christ is the author of it:
+which faith is the gift of God, and Christ is the author of it;

-In this faith have all the saints unity in that which gives victory over the devil;
+In this faith all the saints have unity in that which gives victory over the devil;

 and lead them into those things which would displease God.